kubic71/mff/2021-zs/stat_nlp/hw_1/language_smoothing.md

 Test cross-entropy: 33.82484666483367
 ```

-We see that the testset cross-entropy is ridiculously high (33.8) as a result, because the testset contains trigrams (bigrams, unigrams) unseen in the trainset and the lower-order lambdas are almost zero.
+When we evaluate the model on the test set, we get a ridiculously high cross-entropy (33.8) as a result, because the test set contains trigrams (bigrams, unigrams) unseen in the train set and the lower-order lambdas are almost zero.

+The unsmoothed model, that uses only $l_3$, basicallly overfits the training set, and introducing the smoothing lower-order terms adjusted according to the heldout dataset is a form of regularization.

 ### Fitting the heldout dataset
-Now we use the heldout dataset to learn the lambda parameters.
+Now we (correctly) use the heldout dataset to learn the lambda parameters.

 The stopping criteria parameter epsilon was set to `0.0001`.